jooststolk/ProcRiskAudit/README.md

 # ProcRiskAudit.ps1

 > Scan SQL Server stored procedures for risky patterns like dynamic SQL, registry access, command execution, and known injection vectors
-> ⚠️ You may need to adjust your PowerShell execution policy to run this script — see [Script Execution Policy](#script-execution-policy)
+> ⚠️ ⚠️ You may need to adjust your PowerShell execution policy — see the section titled **"Script Execution Policy"** below.

 ---